 A unit is a group of girls of a similar age, who are part of a specific section of guiding, supported by volunteers.

-‘Unit’ is the name given to a group of Rainbows, Brownies, Guides or members of The Senior Section, their Leaders and Leadership Team.
+‘Unit’ is the name given to a group of Rainbows, Brownies, Guides or Rangers, their leaders and leadership team.
 Each unit is registered with Girlguiding with a registration certificate in the name of the unit with their start date.

 'Section' is the term we use to describe the different age groups in guiding.
 Each section has its own programme of age-appropriate activities.
 Girls can move up to the next section when they reach the right age.

-- Joining age - any time from her fifth birthday (or her fourth birthday in Northern Ireland).
+- Joining age - any time from their fourth birthday.

-- Move up to Brownies - between her seventh birthday and seven years and six months.
+- Move up to Brownies - between their seventh birthday and seven years and six months.

-- Recommended time in Rainbows - two years (or three in Northern Ireland).
+- Recommended time in Rainbows - three years.

 - Joining age - seventh birthday.

-- Move up to Guides - between her 10th and 11th birthdays.
+- Move up to Guides - between their 10th and 11th birthdays.

 - Recommended time in Brownies - three years.